Introduction to Multi-Armed Bandits: Improved analysis of

+\item \emph{Small benchmark}: the total expected cost/reward of the best arm, denoted $B$.
+The $\tildeO(\sqrt{KT})$ regret rate can be improved to $\tildeO(\sqrt{KB})$, without knowing $B$ in advance.
+The reward-maximizing version, when small $B$ means that the best arm is that good, has been solved in the original paper \citep{bandits-exp3}.
+In the cost-minimizing version, small $B$ has an opposite meaning: the best arm \emph{is} quite good.
+This version, a.k.a. \emph{small-loss} regret bounds, has been much more challenging \citep{Allenberg-alt06,Rakhlin-colt13,Neu-colt15,Lykouris-nips16,Lykouris-colt18}.

+\item \emph{Small change in costs:} one can obtain regret bounds that are near-optimal in the worst case, and improve when the realized cost of each arm $a$ does not change too much.
+Small change in costs can be quantified in terms of the total variation $ \sum_{t,a} \rbr{ c_t(a)-\cost(a)/T }^2 $ \citep{Hazan-soda09}, or in terms of path-lengths $\sum_t |c_t(a)-c_{t-1}(a)|$ \citep{Haipeng-colt18,BubeckHaipeng-pathlegth-2019}.
+However, these guarantees do not do much when only the change in \emph{expected} costs is small, \eg for IID costs.

-\item A related but different direction concerns algorithms that work well for both adversarial bandits and bandits with i.i.d. costs. \citet{BestofBoth-colt12} achieved the \emph{best-of-both-worlds} result: an algorithm that essentially matches the regret of \ExpThree in the worst case, and achieves logarithmic regret, like \UcbOne, if the costs are actually i.i.d.
-This direction has been continued in \citep{BestofBoth-icml14,Auer-colt16,Seldin-colt17,Thodoris-stoc18,Haipeng-colt18,Haipeng-BoB019,Seldin-aistats19,Gupta-colt19}.
-The goals in this line of work included refining and optimizing the regret bounds, obtaining the same high-level results with a more practical algorithm, and improving the regret bound for the adversarial case if the adversary only ``corrupts" a small number of rounds.
+\item \emph{Best of both worlds:} algorithms that work well for both adversarial and stochastic bandits. \citet{BestofBoth-colt12} achieve an algorithm that is near-optimal in the worst case (like \ExpThree), and achieves logarithmic regret (like \UcbOne) if the costs are actually IID Further work refines and optimizes the regret bounds, achieves them with a more practical algorithm, and improves them for the adversarial case if the adversary is constrained \citep{BestofBoth-icml14,Auer-colt16,Seldin-colt17,Haipeng-colt18,Haipeng-BoB019,Seldin-aistats19}.

+\item \emph{Small change in expected costs.} A particularly clean model unifies the themes of ``small change" and ``best of both worlds" discussed above.
+It focuses on the total change in \emph{expected} costs, denoted $C$ and interpreted as an \emph{adversarial corruption} of an otherwise stochastic problem instance.
+The goal here is regret bounds that are logarithmic when $C=0$ (\ie for IID costs) and degrade gracefully as $C$ increases, even if $C$ is not known to the algorithm.
+Initiated in \citet{Thodoris-stoc18}, this direction continued in \citep{Gupta-colt19,Zimmert-jmlr21} and a number of follow-ups.

 \end{itemize}